Stewart Smith — Jed’s Other Poem

 Hey, wait—that’s my computer!
 As seen in Res Magazine, volume 9 number 4 (Summer 2006); the cover featuring Michel Gondry.
 Note the missing V and B keys on the keyboard, which had broken off during the making of the Jed video.
 (That was also my Moog Prodigy and Commodore 64.)

 Choosing a vintage Apple to evince Jed’s final words was a nostalgic choice for me that also dovetailed neatly with Grandaddy’s “broken down technology” aesthetic.
 The Apple ][+ was the computer of my childhood.
 I have a vague memory of interacting with one as a pre-schooler, but it was the anachronistic hand-me-down in late grammar school that stirred my blood with six colors.
-Although I was living years behind my peers with their colorful Windows 3.x i486 machines, I was riding a bicycle for the mind.
+Although I was living years behind my peers with their colorful 486 machines running Windows 3, I was riding a bicycle for the mind.
 The years spent teaching myself how this system ticked by making my own simple games—and tearing apart others’ programs—laid a foundation for my future career in code and interface design.
 I had an emotional attachment to that particular blinking green cursor; it was the voice of an old friend.

 Eventually my childhood machine, along with its manuals and library of diskettes, found a new family during a summer tag sale.
 Years later, in order to make this video I had to acquire a replacement via eBay.
 What a trip it was to reacquaint myself with this device.
 Programming on its keyboard was physically tiring as the keys are bulky with lengthy travel action and heavy resistance.
 (Be thankful for the decades of subtle keyboard evolution that we all take for granted today.)
 The Apple ][ series was the last Apple product designed primarily by Apple co-founder, Steve Wozniak, and as much as this video is a love letter to Grandaddy, it’s also a heartfelt hat tip to Woz who made this miracle machine possible.